singer-io/getting-started/docs/SYNC_MODE.md

 - `CATALOG` is an optional argument pointing to a JSON file that the Tap can use to filter which streams should be synced.

-Note: Some legacy taps use `--propertes PROPERTIES` instead of `--catalog CATALOG` where `PROPERTIES` points to the catalog.
+Note: Some legacy taps use `--properties PROPERTIES` instead of `--catalog CATALOG` where `PROPERTIES` points to the catalog.

 ## Streams
 The [Catalog](DISCOVERY_MODE.md#the-catalog) provided to the Tap contains the streams that are available to sync.
 Each stream's [metadata](DISCOVERY_MODE.md#metadata) contains information that can be used to control sync behavior.